 Machine learning has demonstrated to outperform traditional methods in predicting the activity of a molecule from its physicochemical descriptors.

-The general protocol for constructing SAR models for drug discovery consists of several modular steps involving the chemoinformatics and machine learning techniques.
+The general protocol for constructing SAR models for drug discovery consists of several modular steps involving chemoinformatics and machine learning techniques.
+Several variables are considered:

 The first step is deriving the chemical features and properties from chemical structures.